ACW Epic - mini project

 The last time that I painted Epic ACW, they simply took too long as there is a lot of detail on them.
 This time around I initially found the same so have taken some shortcuts that are clearly increasing the through-put of painted units.

-I have made up another set of painting sticks (corks in this case) so that as I come to the end of a unit, doing the faffy bit of washing, highlighting and varnishing, which add two more days for drying etc, I can now be putting the next unit to the 2nd set of corks and getting them primed and then dry-brushed Wraith Bone.
-This two day overlap is saving me … well, two days.
+I have made up another set of painting sticks (corks in this case) so that as I come to the end of a unit, doing the faffy bit of washing, highlighting and varnishing, which add two more days for drying etc, I can now be putting the next unit onto the 2nd set of corks and getting them primed and then dry-brushed Wraith Bone.
+This two day overlap is saving me … well, two days!

 Also when two strips are ranked up on a base, most of that detail between the two strips (i.e. the rear of the front rank and front of the rear rank) disappears, so they have not had any tidying up touch up work done, just block painting..